Lansoprazole, Amoxicillin and Clarithromycin

 Acute Hypersensitivity Reactions

 Serious and occasionally fatal hypersensitivity (anaphylactic) reactions have been reported in patients on penicillin therapy, including amoxicillin.
 Although anaphylaxis is more frequent following parenteral therapy, it has occurred in patients on oral penicillins.
 These reactions are more likely to occur in individuals with a history of penicillin hypersensitivity and/or a history of sensitivity to multiple allergens.
 There have been reports of individuals with a history of penicillin hypersensitivity who have experienced severe reactions when treated with cephalosporins.
-Before initiating therapy with lansoprazole delayed-release capsules, amoxicillin, and clarithromycin careful inquiry should be made regarding previous hypersensitivity reactions to penicillins, cephalosporins, or other allergens.
-In the event of severe acute hypersensitivity reactions, such as anaphylaxis, Stevens-Johnson syndrome, toxic epidermal necrolysis, drug rash with eosinophilia and systemic symptoms (DRESS), and Henoch-Schonlein purpura lansoprazole delayed-release capsules, amoxicillin, and clarithromycin should be discontinued immediately and appropriate treatment should be urgently initiated.
+Before initiating therapy with lansoprazole/amoxicillin/clarithromycin careful inquiry should be made regarding previous hypersensitivity reactions to penicillins, cephalosporins, or other allergens.
+In the event of severe acute hypersensitivity reactions, such as anaphylaxis, Stevens-Johnson Syndrome, toxic epidermal necrolysis, drug rash with eosinophilia and systemic symptoms (DRESS), and Henoch-Schonlein purpura lansoprazole/amoxicillin/clarithromycin should be discontinued immediately and appropriate treatment should be urgently initiated.

 Use in Pregnancy